jon-jacky/PyModel/samples/tracemultiplexer/README.md

 tracemultiplexer
 ================

 Simulate a program where two threads write to the same log file.
-Investigate synchronization to ensure that only one thread at a time can write to the log.

-States where both threads may write to the log are considered unsafe states.
-Marked log messages may have been corrupted by unsynchronized writes from both threads.
+Exhibit nondeterminism in scheduling threads.
+Try to synchronize so that only one thread at a time can write to the log.
+Define unsafe states where both threads may write to the log.
+Identify log messages that may have been corrupted by unsynchronized writes from both threads.

 More details appear in the *tracemultiplexer* comment header.

-- *tracemultiplexer*: model program that simulates a multi-threaded program with and without synchronization.
+- *tracemultiplexer*: model program that simulates a multi-threaded program with and without synchronization

-- *unsynchronized*: configuration that causes *tracemultiplexer* to ignore the lock so writes to the log file are not synchronized
+- *unsynchronized*: configuration that causes *tracemultiplexer* to run without synchronization

-- *test_viewer* - generate a graph that shows the behavior of *tracemultiplexer* using a lock to synchronize write access to the log file, and a second graph showing the behavior of *tracemultiplexer* with the *unsynchronized* configuration that ignores the lock.
+- *test_viewer*: Generate a graph that shows the behavior of *tracemultiplexer* using a lock to synchronize write access to the log file, and a second graph showing the behavior of *tracemultiplexer* with the *unsynchronized* configuration that ignores the lock.

-- *fsmpy*, *svg* - directories of output from *test_viewer*
+- *fsmpy*, *svg*: directories of output from *test_viewer*

 View the generated *.svg* files in a browser.
 Hover the pointer over any state bubble to see a tooltip that shows the state variables in